P.L. Light Systems Expert Articles: Fact or Fiction? Horticultural Lighting Questions Answered

 Horticulture, LED luminaires, Sustainability | March 4, 2021

-There are a lot of claims out there about LED and HID lighting, and as manufacturers of both, we always try to show the complete picture.
-In this article, we try and debunk some common statements made about both LED and HID lighting to help you make better decisions when it comes to grow light systems.
+There are a lot of claims out there about LED and HID lighting.
+As manufacturers of both, we always try to show the complete picture.
+In this article, we try to debunk some common statements about both LEDs and HIDs to help you make better decisions when choosing grow light systems.

 Fact or Fiction: Is there a 1:1 replacement with HPS to LED lighting?

-While an LED may have the same light output as an HID luminaire, the way the light is distributed over a grow space differs between the two technologies, making an exact swap of an HID luminaire with an LED luminaire a little more challenging.
+While an LED may have the same light output as an HID luminaire, how the light is distributed over a grow space differs between the two technologies.
+This makes an exact swap of an HID with an LED a little more challenging.

-When a manufacturer is making the claim that an LED luminaire can be directly switched out 1-for-1 in an existing 1000W HID install, the grower should insist that the lighting manufacturer guarantee the same light intensity and uniformity throughout the entire grow area.
-The caution is that, although an LED luminaire may put out an equivalent amount of light to an HID luminaire, the distribution of that light from the LED will likely be nowhere near the same as with the HID reflector technology.
-So the grower will likely end up with poorer uniformity, if you’re looking at the area as a whole.
-If you refer to our blog article on light uniformity, where we compare both HID and LED luminaires, you can see that in most cases you will need more LEDs to achieve the same uniformity and light intensity.
-In many cases, extra track or truss may also be needed to hang the LED luminaires, because each style and type of luminaire distributes light differently, so placement will likely need to be adjusted.
-So, in most cases, replacing an HID luminaire with an LED and expecting the same results, is unlikely due to differences in the way light is distributed and placement of the luminaires.
+When a manufacturer claims that an LED luminaire can be directly switched out 1-for-1 in an existing 1000W HID install, the grower should insist that the lighting manufacturer guarantee the same light intensity and uniformity throughout the entire grow area.
+The caution is that, although an LED may put out an equivalent amount of light to an HID, the distribution of that light from the LED will likely be nowhere near the same as with the HID reflector technology.
+So, the grower will likely end up with poorer uniformity, if you’re looking at the area as a whole.
+If you refer to our blog article on light uniformity where we compare both HID and LED luminaires, you can see that, in most cases, you will need more LEDs to achieve the same uniformity and light intensity.
+An extra track or truss may also be needed to hang the LED luminaires because each style and type distributes light differently, meaning placement will likely need to be adjusted.
+So, in most cases, replacing an HID with an LED and expecting the same results is unlikely due to differences in how light is distributed and the placement of the luminaires.

 In most cases, replacing an HID luminaire with an LED and expecting the same results, is unlikely due to differences in the way light is distributed and placement of the luminaires

-There are two main ways LED manufacturers cool their lights, either “passively” by dissipating heat through conduction and convection paths, like with the HortiLED Top 2.0, or by using “active” cooling methods like water or fans.
-Both are designed to manage the heat load by dissipating heat generated by the luminaire, away from the crop.
-The difference is that actively cooled LEDs can be a bigger overall risk and more complicated to manage, particularly so for water-cooled luminaires.
-Water cooled LEDs are also currently not approved by DLC for horticultural applications, so those looking to receive rebates will be out of luck.
-There may be an option in the next set of guidelines due this summer (2021) but it will require a minimum rated lifetime of 10 years for the cooling system.
+There are two main ways LED manufacturers cool their lights–either “passively” by dissipating heat through conduction and convection paths, like with the HortiLED Top 2.0, or by using “active” cooling methods like water or fans.
+Both are designed to manage the heat load by dissipating heat generated by the luminaire away from the crop.
+The difference is that actively cooled LEDs can be a bigger overall risk and more complicated to manage, particularly for water-cooled lamps.
+Water-cooled LEDs are also currently not approved by DLC for horticultural applications, so those looking to receive rebates will be out of luck.
+There may be an option in the next set of guidelines, but it will require a minimum rated lifetime of 10 years for the cooling system.

-As mentioned, water cooled units are more complicated; this is because they require extra plumbing work and chillers to cool down the heated water after the LED light sources.
+As mentioned, water-cooled units are more complicated because they require extra plumbing work and chillers to cool down the heated water after the LED light sources.
 Water can also accelerate the corrosion of metal parts leading to failure and poor light output – in fact, a poorly designed water-cooling system will damage the light after a few years.

 Biological growth can also deposit on the grow light water channels and tubes, impairing heat dissipation.
 In addition, if a water pump fails, or someone switches on the system without water circulation, it can lead to catastrophic failure of the LEDs.
 So, while water may be a good way to cool down a light unit, it poses many disadvantages and requires extra work and infrastructure.
-With fan cooled luminaires, the fans usually fail long before the rated lifetime of the LEDs requiring early repairs at best and a redundant lighting system at worst.
+With fan-cooled luminaires, the fans usually fail long before the rated lifetime of the LEDs, thus requiring early repairs at best and a redundant lighting system at worst.

 Fact or Fiction: Is there a perfect light spectrum for plant growth?

 As of right now, there is no “perfect” light spectrum for any particular crop type.
 While many researchers and growers are learning more about what combination of light spectrums works best, there is no “one size fits all”.
-One species growth can differ from another (even within the same cultivar) under the same light spectrum.
-For this reason, we typically recommend growers use broad spectrum LED luminaires, which emit a wide range of wavelengths to meet the needs of the plant throughout the different growth stages, in sole-source applications.
-For greenhouse applications, a fixed spectrum with peaks in the red and blue wavelengths, offers the optimal balance between energy efficiencies and crop growth and production.
-For more customized LED recipes, we often advise growers to first trial the LEDs in a small section of their grow, to see how their crops perform under those spectrums and to determine any necessary environmental adjustments.
+One species’ growth can differ from another (even within the same cultivar) under the same light spectrum.
+For this reason, we typically recommend growers use broad-spectrum LED luminaires, which emit a wide range of wavelengths to meet plant needs throughout the different growth stages in sole-source applications.
+For greenhouse applications, a fixed spectrum with peaks in the red and blue wavelengths offers the optimal balance between energy efficiencies and crop growth and production.
+For more customized LED plans, we often advise growers to first trial the LEDs in a small section of their grow to see how their crops perform under those spectrums and to determine any necessary environmental adjustments.

 Fact or Fiction: You cannot use HID luminaires for vertical and/or close-to-ceiling applications

-While this may be true for very close tiered applications, where the lights are mounted 1-2 feet away from a crop, many growers are able to use HID luminaires (HPS, MH and CMH), in vertical or close-ceiling applications, when installed 3 feet or more from the crop.
-This is because HID manufacturers have engineered low-profile luminaires (such as our NXT-LP) specifically for applications where mounting heights are limited.
+While this may be true for very close-tiered applications where the lights are mounted 1-2 feet away from a crop, many growers can use HID luminaires (HPS, MH, and CMH), in vertical or close-ceiling applications, when installed 3 feet or more from the crop.
+This is because HID manufacturers have engineered low-profile lights (such as our NXT-LP) specifically for applications where mounting heights are limited.
 In fact, we have worked with growers of different crops including leafy greens and cannabis who successfully utilize HID luminaires in a tiered racking system.
 To avoid burning the crop, best practices are to install them 3 feet or more from the crop.

-In addition, CMH (ceramic metal halide) lamps have a lower wattage and lower heat output, making them better suited to vertical racking, and close to canopy installations.
-In addition, the “white” broad spectrum light emitted by CMH, makes it easier to work in in sole source applications.
+In addition, CMH (ceramic metal halide) lamps have a lower wattage and heat output, making them better suited to vertical racking and close-to-canopy installations.
+In addition, the “white” broad spectrum light emitted by CMH makes it easier to work in sole source applications.

 You can successfully grow a variety crops with HID technology in close ceiling applications.